The Mikvé Israel congregation dates back to 1651. Over the centuries, the congregation used six synagogues, with the current one consecrated in 1732.

 Hours & Tickets

 The synagogue is open for worship Friday evenings and Saturday mornings.
 We are open Monday through Friday from 9:00 to 16:30 for visitors.
-(Last entry at 16:00)
+(LAST ENTRY AT 15:30)

 Tickets can be purchased for weekday visits at the entrance for US$ 10 or 18 Guilders and include entrance to the Jewish Cultural Historical Museum.
+Visitors need to show a legal valid ID for entry.
 Entrance is free for Curaçao residents with proof of ID.

 Accessibility: